 Trying to learn a second or third language in this way is difficult, frustrating, and loathsome.
 Fortunately, natural language learning is a way to learn another language without getting annoyed or bored with the process.
 This is where I ask you to join me in being a little lazy.
 I’m asking you to spend less time studying your language and more time learning (or as Krashen would say, “acquiring”) it.

 I’ve come down strongly in favor of learning in this section.
-Both studying and learning are certainly necessary.
+We can’t just decide between study or learn.
+Both are necessary.
 I believe learning is more effective and more fun.
 And I hope you’ll choose to focus your time there.

 How much time?